 Dental inlays and onlays are generally considered safe, with very few risks and potential complications.
 If you’re considering this treatment, please visit your dentist for an examination.
 The dentist will review the condition of your tooth and advise on the best course of action.

-If your dentist has examined and approved you for the treatment, you’ll be scheduled for the main procedure.
+If your dentist has examined and approved you for the treatment, you will be scheduled for the main procedure.
 It’s worth noting that the procedure may vary based on the type of tooth injury and material used to repair the tooth.

 A general procedure involves the following steps:

 Not really.
-During the procedure, you’ll be numbed to prevent pain.
+During the procedure, you will be numbed to prevent pain.
 However, it’s normal to experience minimal pain, sensitivity, or discomfort after the anesthetic wears off.
 Your dentist will prescribe the necessary medication for pain.
 Alternatively, you can use a cold compress.

 Depending on your preferences or tooth damage, you can use either of the following types of inlays or onlays: